 PPI in research is research done 'with' or 'by' patients and the public, not 'to', 'about' or 'for' them.
-It is a two-way conversation and working collaboratively with patients and the public throughout the research life cycle.
+It is a two-way conversation, working collaboratively with patients and the public throughout the research life cycle.
 Patient and public engagement focuses on raising awareness, sharing research knowledge and findings.

-Please describe whether men with prostate cancer, or their relatives/partners etc., have and/or will be involved in the design, planning or management of this research, and if so, what their role will be.
+Please describe how men with prostate cancer, or their relatives/partners etc., have been involved in the design of this research and what impact their involvement had.
+Please also describe how you plan to involve them in the planning, delivery and management of this research, and what their specific role will be.
+Any PPI activities described must be relevant and specific to the studies outlined in this application. (up to 500 words)